NEW YORK (AP) Dean Blandino, the NFL officiating director who has overseen rule changes that emphasized player safety, is leaving the league.

-The 45-year-old Blandino has young children and the demands of his job have limited the time he has spent with them and his wife.
+The 45-year-old Blandino wants to spend more time with his family and explore other opportunities.
+He has young children and the job demands limited his time with them and his wife.

 He left the NFL in 2009 to form his own company, returned in 2012 and succeeded Carl Johnson as chief of officiating the next year.

 During his three years away from the NFL, Blandino launched ''Under the Hood,'' which provided training and evaluation for replay officials.
 His clients included the NFL and college conferences such as the Big Ten, Mid-American, Pac-12, Big 12, and Mountain West.
 He directed instant replay clinics for the NFL and NCAA and served as a liaison to the NFL's competition committee.

 That is a possible avenue if he returns to the game, or he could follow Pereira into broadcasting.
 Pereira is a Fox analyst and essentially created a platform for former officiating executives.